vrpperez7/Mod-4-Project/README.md

 - Evening has a larger percentile of casual users

 Recommendations:
-- Although the number of registered users is large, there is still an opportunity to leverage our understanding of casual users, as we know evening hours compose of more casual users.
+- Although the number of registered users is large, there is still an opportunity to leverage our understanding of casual users, as we know evening hours are composed of more casual users.

 ## Safety Concern
-Knowing that ride frequency is highest during peak hours, I examined wind speeds during those times and compared them to ride counts to see if there's a potential safety-related concerns.
+Knowing that ride frequency is highest during peak hours, I examined wind speeds during those times and compared them to ride counts to see if there are any potential safety-related concerns.

 ### Morning Histogram: </br>